tfabris/BlueGigaEmpeg/README.md

     - Things you've already tried doing to diagnose or narrow down the problem.
 For example, does it have the same issue when you pair it with your smartphone?
-  - Attach your debug log to the bug report.
+  - Attach your serial monitor output file to the bug report.

 - When you are done with the debug session, disconnect the USB cable from the computer.
 It should be left disconnected during normal operation of the